 You can quickly select all occurrences of a find operation using this shortcut.
 It automatically adds multiple cursors at each occurrence.
 You can easily replace the text as well as start writing at each occurrence simultaneously.
 Pretty useful when you have to make similar edits at multiple places!

 Need more screen space?
-You can quickly expand/collapse the sidebar when not in use with this shortcut.
+With this shortcut, you can quickly expand/collapse the sidebar when not in use.

 Windows / Linux: Ctrl+b